 Dr. Barham Salih, Founder, American University of Iraq, Sulaimani

 Thursday, March 9, 2017 - 09:30 to 10:15

-The optimism that accompanied the liberation of Iraq and later the Arab Spring has quickly given way to political torpor, as the promises of institutional reform, improved governance and economic growth have failed to materialize.
-Regional states continue to face long-standing domestic challenges while grappling with the huge security challenges posed by ISIS and other extremist groups.
-This panel will address the challenges Middle East state in moving to a virtuous political and economic cycle and what measures need to be implemented to cement lasting reform.
+The optimism that accompanied the liberation of Iraq and later the Arab Spring has quickly given way to political torpor, as the promises of institutional reform, improved governance, and economic growth have failed to materialize.
+Regional states continue to face longstanding domestic challenges while struggling with the huge security challenges posed by DAESH and other extremist groups.
+This panel spoke to the challenges faced by states in the Middle East in moving to a virtuous political and economic cycle, and suggested strategies to cement lasting reform.

 Moderator: Thamir Ghadban, former Minister of Oil, Government of Iraq

 Dr. Naufel Al Hassan, Deputy Chief of Staff, Prime Minister’s Office, Government of Iraq

 Amanj Rahim, Chief of Staff, Council of Ministers, Kurdistan Regional Government